Heart Awareness Month: DPS Trooper shares heart disease story

 READ ALSO: Heart Awareness Month: Valley woman shares family history of heart disease

-Eventually he says he received and began working out again, that's when he noticed something didn't feel right.
+Eventually, Ricci began working out again — and that's when he noticed something didn't feel right.

 "They diagnosed me with cardiomyopathy, congestive heart failure, two leaking valves and atrial fibrillation," Ricci said.